Assignment submission help

 Instructions on how to submit assignments or written assessment work using the Blackboard assignment submission OR the Turnitin assignment submission in the Learning Management System (LMS):

 Special characters should never be used in filesnames, so avoid using the characters # / ? < > \ : * | & ^ and " in your assignment filename.
 Avoid spaces in your filenames, use underscores instead.

-If you use a Mac and the file does not have a three-letter extension, tick the show extension box when saving your file, or add one to the name.
+If you use a Mac and the file does not have a three-letter extension, tick the show extension box when saving your file.
 For example, add '.docx' on the end of Word documents, '.pdf' on the end of PDF documents, and '.xlsx' on the end of Excel files.

 In total file sizes should not exceed 60Mb.
 If you are submitting multiple files please upload a zip folder with the files inside.

 Turnitin currently accepts the following file types for upload into an assignment:

 - Adobe PostScript®

 Most common image files (JPEG, GIF, PNG, PICT) will display in your file as long as your lecturer has enabled 'Accept all file types'.
 PDF documents must contain text to be submitted.
 Files containing only images will not submit.

 NOTE: The file size may not exceed 20MB.
 Text-only files may not exceed 2MB.

 If you have trouble uploading your assignment submission, here are a couple of things to try: